yale-mgt-656-fall-2021/mvc-app-starter/README.md

    it, you'd type something like `./mvc` where `mvc` is the name of your binary/executable/program that was compiled (this can vary...yours is likely `mvc` because of the contents of the `go.mod` file).
+   Or, you could run `go run .`.
+Either way.
 1. The crux of this assignment is making the party attendees searchable.
    You'll do that work in the `attendeesHandler` likely, assuming you don't change my code too much.
 You'll want to look at the